Luka-Didham/KickOns/README.md

 ### Deck Creation
 1. After entering players select create deck
-2. Enter in a name, and optionally a description.
+2. Enter in a name, and optionally a description
 3. This will bring you to the card creation screen
 4. Select a type and enter the challenge for each card
 5. Placing a # in front of the word player e.g. #player, will insert a player from the list you have entered previously